Couleslaw/Direction-Field-Visualizer/README.md

 ### Changing graph parameters

-- The number of arrows drawn can by change either by entering a number or by clicking the `+` and `-` buttons which change the value by 5
+- The number of arrows drawn can by changed either by entering a number or by clicking the `+` and `-` buttons which change the value by 5
 - It is also possible to change the width and the length of the arrows

 ![showcase](images/overall_showcase.gif)